SHOP

 Land Rover measures its boot sizes to the roof, while most other manufacturers stop at the window level.
 The Range Rover Sport has 780 litres of space, which is less than you’d find in the Volvo XC90 to the roof (1,007 litres) but more than you’d find in a Volvo XC60 (613 litres).

-It’s another model that’s available with some 2.0-litre engines, but it's better suited to the V6 diesel options.
+It’s also available with 2.0-litre engines, but is better suited to the V6 diesel options.
 The plug-in hybrid models are also viable for drivers with access to a home charger.

 Land Rover Range Rover Velar